Texas A&M Veterinary Emergency Team Deploys To Texas Panhandle In Response To Wildfire

 Texas Gov. Greg Abbott issued a disaster declaration for 60 Texas counties on Tuesday and activated a number of state agencies to provide resources for wildfire response operations.
 The Texas A&M Forest Service said 25 bulldozers and nearly 300 firefighters from across the state had been dispatched to the region.

-As the largest and most sophisticated team of its kind in the country, the VET comprises faculty, staff and students from the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) as well as volunteers from the veterinary profession and beyond.
+As the largest and most sophisticated team of its kind in the country, the VET comprises faculty, staff and students from the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) as well as volunteers from the veterinary profession and beyond.

 The team has previously assisted in wildfire responses in Bastrop, Texas, in 2011 and in Eastland County, Texas, in 2022, as well as in Paradise, California, in 2018-2019 and near Oroville, California, in 2020.